vinayvtiwari/simple-web-app-do/README.md

 # Tutorial: Deploying a Static Website on DigitalOcean Managed Kubernetes Cluster

-Containerize & Deploy a static website on DigitalOcean's managed Kubernetes cluster.
-This repository provides a step-by-step tutorial, complete with code examples and configuration files, to help you get started with containerization and Kubernetes.
+Containerize & Deploy a static website on DigitalOcean's Managed Kubernetes cluster.
+This repository provides a step-by-step tutorial, complete with code examples and configuration files, to help you get started with containerization and Kubernetes on DigitalOcean

 # Prerequisite
  - Any Linux virtual machine running Ubuntu.